Hope you found delight in the detour!

 The video on the Golden Rectangle from our Detour into Magical, Mystical Mythematics made the point that there are only two positive numbers that are both:

-Understanding this, we can populate a Pragmatic Schematic with numerical values that, in the right crescent, represent the squares getting smaller toward the inside, and, in the left crescent, represent the squares getting larger toward the outside.
+Understanding this, we can populate a Pragmatic Schematic with numerical values that, in the left crescent, represent the squares getting smaller toward the inside, and, in the right crescent, represent the squares getting larger toward the outside.

 Traditionally, exponents of +1 are not shown because they do not affect the value of the base number.
-Regardless, in an effort to make things simpler to follow, the exponent of +1 will be used to indicate 1.618 and an exponent of -1 will be used to indicate the inverse value, .618.
+Regardless, in an effort to make things simpler to follow, the positive exponent of 1 will be used to indicate 1.618, and an exponent of -1 will be used with that base of Phi to indicate the inverse value, which is .618 (phi).